keredson/chimes/README.md

 Holiday Chimes
 ==============

-This project is a battery powered musical chime set, loosly inspired by the [Ye Merry Minstrel Caroling Christmas Bells](https://www.amazon.com/Merry-Minstrel-Caroling-Christmas-Bells/dp/B00UEYG8JO) we had as kids.
+This project is a battery powered musical chime set, loosely inspired by the [Ye Merry Minstrel Caroling Christmas Bells](https://www.amazon.com/Merry-Minstrel-Caroling-Christmas-Bells/dp/B00UEYG8JO) we had as kids.
 Built with a black walnut stand using copper tubing, 3d-printed hangers and controlled by an ESP32 running MicroPython.